 - Weigh or measure dry ingredients and mix together.

 - Add the shortening to the flour and cut it in with a pastry blender until just combined.
+You can also use your fingers to mix in the shortening.

 - Add the butter squares to the mixture and work it roughly with your fingers or a pastry cutter.
 Don’t overwork, the dough should be rough with smaller and larger chunks of butter in the mixture.
 Working the butter in entirely will result in a tough, chewy crust.
 When the crust is baked, the moisture in the chunks of butter converts to steam forming little air pockets throughout the crust, giving it that ultra flakiness we all love.